 Luckily, you won’t struggle to find the trail like we did.
 Just follow our directions to one of the best beaches in Maui and read our tips for planning your day trip.
 Have fun!

 Red Sand Beach can be found at the end of a two-hour windy road to Hana in Maui, Hawaii.
 As with the best attractions in Maui, there are no signs to guide you; you just have to know where to look.

 Drive along Hana Highway until you get to Hana.
 Turn left (east) into Hauoli Road and follow the road until it intersects with Uakea Road.
 This is as far as you’ll go by car.

-Parking at Red Sand Beach Hana
+Red Sand Beach Parking

 Get here early to find parking, as space is limited.
 Park along the street outside the Travaasa Hotel or by Hana Ballpark and walk.